After the postponement of many major sporting events in 2020, the summer of 2021 is full of sport!

 There are 33 competitions and 339 events being held across 42 venues.
 There are too many to list in full detail here, we will give the schedule outline, and pinpoint some high profile events, such as the 100m final, and the Skateboarding Olympic debut.
 If you want to access the full interactive Tokyo Olympics 2021 dates you can do so on the Tokyo 2020 website.

-The main thing that you will have to be aware of is the time difference with Japan to your current location:
+The main thing that you will have to be aware of is the time difference between Japan to your current location:

 - For the UK, Japan is 8 hours ahead.